Chronic Venous Insufficiency and Postphlebitic Syndrome

-Treatment involves leg elevation; compression using bandages, stockings, and pneumatic devices; topical wound care; and surgery, depending on the disorder’s severity.
-Some experts believe that weight loss, regular exercise, and reduction of dietary sodium may benefit patients with bilateral chronic venous insufficiency.
+Treatment depends on the disorder's severity and involves leg elevation; compression using bandages, stockings, and pneumatic devices; topical wound care; and surgery.
+Some experts also believe that weight loss, regular exercise, and reduction of dietary sodium may benefit patients with bilateral chronic venous insufficiency.
 However, all interventions may be difficult to implement.

 Elevating the leg above the level of the right atrium decreases venous hypertension and edema, is appropriate for all patients, and should be done a minimum of 3 times/day for ≥ 30 min.
 However, most patients cannot adhere to this schedule during the day.